 Our acupuncture degree students learn about research and reflective practice and write a dissertation in their third year.
 Many of our staff and graduates also undertake research or write for journals and other publications, and we are delighted to share some of that work with you here.

 Jackie Shaw, Penelope Bidgood and Nasrollah Saebi

 This is a fascinating article about research conducted in our own college clinic to evaluate the outcomes for patients.
-Jackie Shaw, the lead author, is a member of our staff and one of the leaders of our research and reflective practice module.
+Jackie Shaw, the lead author, is a member of our staff.

 Acupuncture for headaches